 Incredibly, staying at home and using a VPN to connect to your corporate network is cheaper than commuting.
 It doesn’t matter if it’s a health emergency or some other reason for prolonged home working.

 Even when you consider the electricity costs and the VPN subscription, it’s still cheaper.
 If your IT department has configured a VPN from your computer direct to your workplace, even better!

 You wake up, burn your hand on the cafetière, fall into your car with your tie on wrong, or your makeup still to do.
 Nothing goes right.
 And then you realize you’re short on gas, which means a stop on the way to the office.
 Then you get caught in traffic, making you late.
 And you forgot to sort out your tie/makeup.

 It’s horrible.
 Really, if you can avoid living like that, you should.

 If working from home is an option, you can keep your data private and secure using a VPN.
 Your current work projects are protected from hackers by the VPN’s encryption.
 All for a few dollars a month.

-2. Productivity Is Increased
+3. Productivity Is Increased With VPN Privacy Software

 Is it really that easy?
 Well, it takes some effort to get in the zone.
 But one thing you don’t want is to be worrying about the security and privacy of your connection.
 That sort of distraction will reduce productivity, not increase it.